 Save the profile.
 The file name is the same as the profile name.

-Select a stereotype in a profile to define it:
+Select a stereotype in a profile to define:

 Name — The name of the component type, for example,

 Applies to — The model element type to which the stereotype applies.
-This field can be an architecture, component, port, or connector.
+This field can be an architecture, component, port, connector, or interface.
 You can apply this stereotype only to a model element of this type.